typelevel/cats-effect/docs/tracing.md

 is accumulated in an internal buffer as execution proceeds.
 If more traces are collected than the buffer can retain, the oldest trace information will be overwritten.
 The default size of the buffer is 16.
-This value can be configured via the system property `cats.effect.tracing.buffer.size`.
+This value can be configured via the JVM system property `cats.effect.tracing.buffer.size` (environment variable `CATS_EFFECT_TRACING_BUFFER_SIZE` for JS).
 Keep in mind that the value configured by the system property must be a power of two and will be rounded to the nearest power if not.

-For example, to enable full stack tracing and a trace buffer of size 1024, specify the following system properties:
+For example, to enable full stack tracing and a trace buffer of size 1024, specify the following JVM system properties:

 ```
 -Dcats.effect.tracing.mode=full -Dcats.effect.tracing.buffer.size=1024
 ```

+For instructions how to configure these settings on JS see the [`IORuntime` configuration page](scaling-and-tuning/io-runtime-config.md).

 ## Stack tracing modes